 Before thinking what your reading nook should contain, think first what it shouldn’t contain.
-Because, we all know distractions are what ruins our reading time.
-So, first of all, choose a place where you don’t have a direct view to the TV, the computer, the laptop, the tablet, or the phone.
+Because we all know distractions are what ruins our reading time.
+So, first of all, choose a place where you don’t have a direct view of the TV, the computer, the laptop, the tablet, or the phone.

 We’ll let you have your electronic book reader only if it’s a part of your reading habits.
 Now, we can start planning our reading corner.